mononoken/connect-four/README.md

 - This is not a test that I must get 100% on.
 - If I do something incorrectly, the poor solution will reflect it and teach it.

+I noticed many of my methods have a parameter called 'coordinates'.
+Are all of these 'coordinates' the same thing?
+Should these be methods for a new class?

+I have the same case with the parameter 'column_num'.
+This one seems easier for me to extract, so I will try that and see what happens.

+That actually was not easy.
+Some of these methods refer to columns, which is a method in Board, so a dependency exists.
+The next question is, does this dependency need to exist?
+Or is that the next question?
+I look at row(row_number) in the context of Board, and I think, "My board does have a row with a row number and the same applies for columns."
+This leads me to think these methods are fine where they are.

 2022-08-29
 I may be forgetting parts of '99BOOP', but I feel like I am making progress.
 I enjoy having green to lean on.